 With both options, you’re still responsible for paying off the loan.
 With a private party, you can either pay off the loan first or use the profits to pay off your lender.
 With a dealership, you can switch in your car for a vehicle of similar value and roll your old loan into a new deal.

 3 ways to pay off your car loan before selling it privately

 Thinking of selling your car to a private party?
 Here are three options for paying off your current loan:

 1. Sell your car and use the money to pay off the loan

 This is the easiest option when money’s tight, but you need to earn the trust of your buyer.
 Follow these two tips:

 - Be direct and honest.
 Let the buyer know you owe money on the car and that you’ll pay off the loan in full immediately after the transaction.

-- Profit or loss?
-Look at how much you can sell the car for and how much it’ll cost to repay the loan in full — including any early repayment fees and other costs.
+- Figure out if you’ll make a profit or not.
+Get an idea of how much you can sell the car for and how much it’ll cost to repay the loan in full — including any early repayment fees and other costs.
 This’ll give you an idea if you’ll make or lose money from the sale.

 This option might not be the best choice if your car loan is upside down, or when your car’s value is worth more than its resale value.